 2. You’ll lose personal privacy

-Keeping your personal life private enables you to relax at the end of the workday and enjoy the company of friends and family members — without workplace stress.
+Keeping your personal life private allows you to relax at the end of the workday and enjoy the company of friends and family members — without workplace stress.
 If your best friend is your boss, that will change.

 3. You’ll feel pressure to maintain the friendship

 Friendships ebb and flow as people develop new interests.
-However, if your boss is your best friend, you’ll probably be reluctant to let that happen.
+However, if the boss is your best friend, you’ll probably be reluctant to let that happen.
 Your career may even hinge on your ability to keep the friendship alive.

 4. Your co-workers will be envious